cosc2336-ds-alg/assg03/README.md

-Make sure you have created Issue 2 for this task and associated the issue with the `Feedback` pull request before implementing your constructor fo this task 2.
+Make sure you have created Issue 2 for this task and associated the issue with the `Feedback` pull request before implementing your constructor for this task 2.

 You were given two different class constructors for the `LargeInteger` class, both of which were used in the first set of unit tests.